nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 We make your life easier by letting you create a Supabase project **directly inside Nowa**.
 :::

-Here’s how:
+Here’s how you can:
 1. Click **Create New Project**.
 2. Enter **your project name** — this can be anything you like (for example, “MyApp”).
 3. Select your **Region** — choose the one closest to your users for best performance.
 4. Set **your database password** — this is your own password that protects the database.
-Make sure to remember it.
 5. Finally, click **Create Project**.

 <video controls width="850">